PoojaN49/HomeCreditDefaultRisk/README.md

 # HomeCreditDefaultRisk

-Dataset can be downloaded from here https://drive.google.com/drive/folders/16MhhITTm2dOxRPrU9DLMudQm2X-7lTj1?usp=sharing
+Dataset can be downloaded at  https://drive.google.com/drive/folders/16MhhITTm2dOxRPrU9DLMudQm2X-7lTj1?usp=sharing

 Objective: To Predict how capable each applicant is of replaying a loan

 Dataset: Data file contains 7 various CSV files .Later these files were merged with the unique customer ID, resulted in 188678 rows and 168 columns.